3dkrender/Steem.NET/classes.VB/README.md

 CSteemAPI.vb
 CSteemd.vb
 CSteemWallet.vb
+CWebSocket.vb
 ```

 If you don't have Json.NET from Newtonsoft installed, simply add the provided Newtonsoft.Json.dll to you project references

 That's it !
-You're nowready to communicate with your local node
+You're nowready to communicate with any steem node, either local or remote

 ## Remark
 **CSteemd** class exposes all steemd API (used to browse blockchain information)